andrewangelle/react-paypal-button/README.md

 To use PayPal's Express Checkout you must have a PayPal Business account set up and verified.
 After this is done, you'll have access to your API credentials to use with this button.

 Once you have your account set up you will have 2 different sets of credentials for sandbox mode and prouduction mode.
-Both will have a clientID, this is what you will use for the productionID prop or the sandboxID prop.
+Both will have a clientID, this is what you will use to pass to `paypalOptions`.

 ## Installation